-AICE courses will be scheduled based on requests and available faculty to teach them.
+AICE courses will be scheduled based on the number of requests and available faculty to teach them.

-1001310 ENGLISH L(SE)
+1001310 ENGLISH I (SE)

 The purpose of this course is to provide English 1 students, using texts of high complexity, integrated language arts study in reading, writing, speaking, listening, and language for college and career preparation and readiness.